 - University "major code numbers" are assigned only to majors, minors, emphases (undergraduate), and specializations (graduate) that have been approved by the Board of Trustees and the Board of Higher Education.
 These are then reflected on the student's transcript as appropriate.
 Other units of instruction such as alternatives and options do not receive major code numbers and usually do not appear on the student's transcript; however, graduate options for which requirements have been approved for inclusion in the Graduate Catalog do appear on the student's transcript.
 Certificates of undergraduate study, certificates of graduate study, and graduate concentrations also appear on transcripts.

-- The ACT score shall not be used as the only criterion for determining a student's admission to programs and/or courses.
+- The ACT or SAT score shall not be used as the only criterion for determining a student's admission to programs and/or courses.

 - Course Subtitles